klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/mainbridge.md

 ---
 description: >-
-  This namespace should be enabled in the main chain Endpoint Node.
+  APIs related to main chain ENs connected with a service chain.
 ---

 # Namespace mainbridge